paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-068-additions-to-the-tax-additional-amounts-and-assessable-penalties.md

 Subsec. (d)(2)(B).
 Pub.
 L. 100–647, § 1015(a), substituted “6031(b) or (c)” for “6031(b)”.

+#### Effective Date of 2025 Amendment
+Amendment by section 70203(c)(2) of Pub.
+L. 119–21 applicable to indebtedness incurred after Dec.
+31, 2024, see section 70203(e) of Pub.
+L. 119–21, set out as a note under [section 56 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-56).

+Amendment by section 70421(d)(2)(B) of Pub.
+L. 119–21 applicable to taxable years beginning after July 4, 2025, see section 70421(d)(5) of Pub.
+L. 119–21, set out as a note under [section 6011 of this title](./chapter-061-information-and-returns.md#section-6011).

 #### Effective Date of 2022 Amendment
 Amendment by section 323(c) of Pub.
 L. 117–328 applicable to transfers, rollovers, and exchanges occurring after Dec.
 31, 2023, see section 323(e) of Pub.
 L. 117–328, set out as a note under [section 72 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-72).